 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee consists of Xiaoquan Zhang and Zhaohui Huang.
-Zhaohui Huang is the chairperson of our nominating and corporate governance committee.
+Our nominating and corporate governance committee will consist of Xiaoquan Zhang and Zhaohui Huang.
+Zhaohui Huang will be the chairperson of our nominating and corporate governance committee.
 We have determined that Xiaoquan Zhang satisfies the "independence" requirements of NASDAQ.
 The nominating and corporate governance committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
-The nominating and corporate governance governance committees.
 The nominating and corporate governance committee will be responsible for, among other things: